What should I know about your worship?

 Children in Worship.

 We love to have children with us in worship at Immanuel; what a joy that they can be a part of the intergenerational family of faith.
 We encourage them to participate in as much of the service as possible based on their age and ability.
 Children can stand, kneel and sit with the congregation, speak the parts of the liturgy and prayers that repeat each week, especially the Creed and the Lord’s Prayer.
 There is a children’s message and a children’s offering.
 There are children’s bulletins and “quiet” bags available at both entrances to help the younger ones get through the service.
-After the Children’s Message at the 10:45 AM service, the children are welcome to go downstairs to the nursery where they can play under supervision by nursery workers until after the prayers of the church.

 If your child becomes fussy and disruptive to others, please take advantage of the “Cry Room” at the back of the sanctuary until they are ready to return to the pew.
 There is a changing table, restroom, rocking chair, quiet toys and books in the “Cry Room”.
 There is an audio speaker in the room so the parents can continue to listen to the service.